PeggyBevan/RegionalBiomes/README.md

 04_GlobalModels&Figs.R - run global model of species richness/abundance with land use change - create figures for: biodiversity change with land use - biodiversity change with land use and regional biome - biodiversity change with land use and regional biome and taxa

-05_Biome1_RunModels.R - Subset biome 1 and do any data tidying (remove data-deficient areas) - run model and model selection against species richness and abundance - plot models - run taxon specific models for figure 7 (created in script 07)

-06_Biome4_RunModels.R - repeat 05 but with biome 4

-07_Biome7_RunModels.R - repeat 05 but with biome 7 - Create figure 7 - taxon/regional biome interactions.

-BiomeModelFunctions.R - a list of functions used to run a series of models, called in scripts 5-7.
+05_BiomeCaseStudies.R - Subset predicts database to 3 biomes, run regional biome model on species richness and abundance and plot predictions in change in metric over land-use change.
+Explore the impact of evening out sample sizes.
+Explore the impact of adding taxon to the species richness model.

 PredictGLMERfunction.R - a copy of the PredictGLMER function from the StatisticalModels Package, called in case there are issues loading this package.

 ### **Figs//**

--   figures produced from scripts
+-   Directory for saving figures produced from scripts (created during runtime)

 ### **Output//**

-Any dataframes saved from analysis - primarily model selection tables used in supplementary information.
+-   Directory for any dataframes saved from analysis - primarily model selection tables used in supplementary information. (created during runtime)